Planning the Home Education Year: Part 9 – Planning the Day

 Using book rings makes this planner easily portable.
 You can fold the booklet over and write in it comfortably.
 It’s less bulky than a binder.
 You have all the sheets you need in one place, and you can lay them on your kitchen table or the floor with your child without hogging up the entire space.

 There you have it!
 You’re all set for easy homeschool planning so that you can give your child the full attention they need.
-The remainder of this series includes tips for finding community resources, assessments/evaluations and parental reflections.
+The remainder of this series includes tips for finding community resources, assessments/evaluations, and parental reflections.

-Download my entire FREE fillable planner here.
+Download the entire FREE fillable planner here.

 Weekly planner – Download this free, fillable PDF in landscape format